-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Tame Impala

-Twenty One Pilots
+Twenty One Pilots – winner

 Favourite Artist – Adult Contemporary